CatTanker/cnc_map_tool_guide/docs/rendererresources.md

 Pre-Instillation: please run the game and follow `Settings/Pause Menu --> Game Controls --> keyboard --> Development --> FPS Counter` and set the hotkey of this to something that you can easily access but doesn't overwrite anything, such as `/`.
 For TS, you need to find the Toggle Info Panel option and set that to an unused hotkey instead.
 This allows us to compare the speeds of the game beforehand and afterward.
 I recommend heading ingame and taking note of the FPS you can achieve in a game with uncapped speed control.

-DXVK has also received little testing on TS/YR, although I have experienced several games (including several hours of PvP online) with one or more users using DXVK, so this should not cause a desync.
+DXVK has also received light testing on YR and MO.
+I am aware that several people have extensively used this method, and both in an online environment and in singleplayer.
+There have been no reports of this leading to a desync, so this should be safe to use, and i recommend it especially if you are using `renderer=dx`.

 1. Install DXVK into your game's folder
     1. Head to DXVK's [releases page](https://github.com/doitsujin/dxvk/releases).